CAMMA-public/cholectriplet2022/submit.md

 Tag your Docker Image for final submision using the following format:

 ```
-    docker tag <image-name> <team-key>/submission/<image-name>:latest
+    docker tag <image-name> <team-key>/submission:latest
 ```
- - Example: if your Docker _image-name_ is "team-endovis" and your private _team-key_ is "endovis22", tag your Docker as follows:
+ - Example: if your Docker _image-name_ is "endovis" and your private _team-key_ is "samba", tag your Docker as follows:
 ```
-    docker tag team-endovis endovis22/submission/team-endovis:latest
+    docker tag endovis samba/submission:latest
 ```